-"HAIs" means healthcare-associated infections.
+"HAIS" means hospital acquired infections.
 Such infections could arise first in the hospital or other healthcare setting, or could result from a patient, colonized with an organism, developing an active infection once admitted to the hospital or other healthcare setting.

-"HIPAA" means the Federal Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act, or HITECH Act.
+"HIPAA" means the Federal Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH Act").
 HIPAA and HITECH Act are Federal laws mandating security and privacy of protected personal health information of patients.